ETX-ASU/simcapi-js/README.md

 ## Sim CAPI Types ##

 Sim CAPI must know what is being exposed and its type.
-AELP communicates it’s data as strings through to SimCapi, so SimCapi must convert the data to its original type.
+AELP communicates it’s data as strings through to Sim CAPI, so Sim CAPI must convert the data to its original type.
-Currently there are 4 types in SimCapi:
+Currently there are 4 types in Sim CAPI:

 - NUMBER
 - BOOLEAN